OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/brokers/degiro/pending.md

 ---
 title: pending
-description: This page discusses the 'pending' concept, its usage in Python, and emphasizes that the command does not require any parameters.
+description: "This page discusses the 'pending' concept, its usage in Python, and emphasizes" that the command does not require any parameters.
 It is a useful resource for those interested in understanding and applying this 'pending' operation.
 keywords: